- A FAIR Vocabulary Odyssey by Helen Parkinson

 Wikidata and beyond – Knowledge for everyone by everyone

 Prof. Greenbaum has degrees and postdocs from Yeshiva University, Yale University, the University of California, Berkeley, Stanford University and ETH Zurich.
 Dr. Greenbaum’s doctoral research focused on informatics and big data.
 Dr. Greenbaum is a licensed attorney before the State of California and the United States Patent and Trademark Office, and is a Certified Information Privacy Professional.
 Dr. Greenbaum has practiced law in Silicon Valley and in Israel.
-Dr. Greenbaum directs the Zvi Meitar Institute for Legal Implications of Emerging Technologies and has a joint appointment at Yale University as an adjunct professor in Molecular Biophysics and Biochemistry.
+Professor Greenbaum teaches law at the Interdisciplinary Center Herzliya, a private university in Israel, directs the Zvi Meitar Institute for Legal Implications of Emerging Technologies and is affiliated with the Department of Molecular Biophysics and Biochemistry at Yale University.

 Atribution for illustrations: DataBase Center for Life Science (DBCLS) [CC BY 4.0 (https://creativecommons.org/licenses/by/4.0)]